 There is nothing worse than being stuck and stressed.
-Ok, realistically, there are tons of worse things (like wealth gaps and war), but that doesn’t stop me from dreaming of Bruce Almighty powers to part seas of traffic jams when I am stuck in a gridlock.
+Okay, realistically, there are tons of worse things (like wealth gaps and war), but that doesn’t stop me from dreaming of Bruce Almighty powers to part seas of traffic jams when I am stuck in gridlock.

 These commutes also have some pretty bad outcomes.
-I’m talking decreased job satisfaction and increased risk of mental health issues, while shorter commutes have the opposite effect.
+I’m talking about decreased job satisfaction and increased risk of mental health issues.
+Unsurprisingly, shorter commutes have the opposite effect.

 But maybe there are healthier and more productive ways to managing the time in the car.

-In this article, I break down why we get stressed in traffic, review ways of coping better with it and spell out strategies for saving more and stressing less with alternatives.
+Let’s break down why we get stressed in traffic, review how to better cope with it, and spell out strategies for saving more and stressing less.

 First, let’s understand stress.

-Whether it’s surviving an oncoming car or giving a nerve-wracking speech, acute stress causes our heart rate to climb and our breathing to shallow.
-It’s our brain’s way of getting our bodies prepared to fight or flight.
+Whether surviving an oncoming car or giving a nerve-wracking speech, acute stress causes our heart rate to climb and our breathing to shallow.
+It’s our brain’s way of preparing our bodies for fight or flight.

 What happens when we stress out about traffic

-The fight or flight response prompts a burst of energy, but when we’re sitting in traffic there is nowhere to release the energy.
+The fight or flight response prompts a burst of energy, but there’s nowhere to release the energy when sitting in traffic.
 It turns into physical and emotional discomfort.

 But what happens if we’re chronically stressed?

-Stress can disrupt your appetite and cause a series of other mental and physical symptoms including high blood pressure, headaches, and insomnia.
-It can also lead to other unhealthy behaviors such as impulse shopping or drinking too much.
+Stress can disrupt your appetite and cause other mental and physical symptoms, including high blood pressure, headaches, and insomnia.
+It can also lead to other unhealthy behaviors, such as impulse shopping or drinking too much.

 How to combat traffic stress

-There are couple strategies we can use to mitigate the impact of stress.
+There are couple of strategies we can use to mitigate the impact of stress.

-Breathe.
 In particular, try box breathing.
-Also called square breathing or four-square breathing, box breathing is a relaxation technique that is used to reduce stress and promote calmness.
+Also called square breathing or four-square breathing, box breathing is a relaxation technique used to reduce stress and promote calmness.
 The practice involves inhaling slowly for a count of four, holding the breath for a count of four, exhaling slowly for a count of four, and then holding the breath for a count of four.
-This cycle is then repeated for a total of four breaths.
-Some of the benefits of box breathing include reducing stress, promoting calmness, and improving concentration.
+Repeat this cycle for a total of four breaths.
+Some benefits of box breathing include reducing stress, promoting calmness, and improving concentration.

 Rethink your time spent commuting.

-If you’re staring down a bunch of break lights, it can be challenging thinking of the upside of traffic, but that’s the power of reframing.
+Thinking of the upside of traffic can be challenging if you’re staring down a bunch of brake lights, but that’s the power of reframing.
 The time spent in traffic is an opportunity to be productive in new ways.
-Arm yourself with an educational podcast, entertaining audiobook, or make it a practice to reach out to friends you’ve fallen out of touch with.
-By focusing on the opportunity in the time, you can accomplish new things.
+Arm yourself with an educational podcast or entertaining audiobook, or make it a practice to reach out to friends you haven’t talked to in a while.
+You can accomplish new things by focusing on the opportunity in the time.

-Ultimately, the best solution is avoid traffic jams in general.
-From lost time, more pollution and increased spending on gasoline, traffic is a sink of resources.
+Ultimately, the best solution is to avoid traffic jams in general.
+From lost time, more pollution, and increased spending on gasoline, traffic is a sink of resources.

 The benefits of carpooling

-As remote work wanes, gas prices continue to rise with inflation and traffic jams becoming a familiar part of morning commutes, carpooling and other forms of commuting has never seemed so appealing.
+Remote work wanes, gas prices rise with inflation, and traffic jams become a familiar part of morning commutes.
+Carpooling and other forms of commuting have never seemed so appealing.

 Carpooling saves you money

 First, carpooling is cost-effective.
 The average American spends between $150 and $200 on gas each month.
-While there are a ton of variables, like how much you drive, and the fuel-grade you use for your car, prices are rising.
+While there are many variables, like how much you drive and your car’s fuel grade, prices are rising.
 If you split the gas money evenly among everyone in the car, each passenger would only have to pay one-fourth of normal gas prices.
-To put this into perspective, drivers who commute 15 miles to work each way, would save more than $1,000 per year.
+To put this into perspective, drivers who commute 15 miles to work each way would save more than $1,000 per year.

-The next benefit of choosing to carpool is that it helps the environment by reducing carbon footprints and pollution .
-One person driving alone typically produces 10 times more carbon dioxide than when they share a ride with another individual.
+The next benefit of carpooling is that it helps the environment by reducing carbon footprints and pollution.
+One person driving alone typically produces ten times more carbon dioxide than when they share a ride with another individual.

 How to start carpooling

-If this sounds like what you’re looking for, try taking advantage of carpool opportunities offered by local agencies, organizations or government offices.
-Many departments encourage carpooling as a means of reducing traffic congestion and pollution caused by automobiles.
+If this sounds like what you’re looking for, try taking advantage of carpool opportunities offered by local agencies, organizations, or government offices.
+Many departments encourage carpooling to reduce traffic congestion and pollution caused by automobiles.

-There are also websites like Group Carpool that offer carpooling services .
-If you create a profile and set up your own account, you can search for riders who live in the same area as you need them to commute from.
-In addition to that, many people have found success in posting ads or emailing friends and family members who they think might be interested in carpooling with them.
+There are also websites like Group Carpool that offer carpooling services.
+If you create a profile and set up an account, you can search for riders who live in the same area.
+In addition, many people have succeeded in posting ads or emailing friends and family members who might be interested in carpooling with them.

 Skip the traffic and try cycling to work instead

 We all know that cycling is good for our health, but it’s also a great alternative to driving.
-It can also provide some great benefits for your wallet and your mental health.
+Plus, it can also greatly benefit your wallet and mental health.

-Here are three reasons why you should consider cycling to work instead of driving.
+Here are three reasons you should consider cycling to work instead of driving.

-2. Cycling is a great way to get exercise without having to go to the gym.
-It’s alsolow-impact activity, so it is easy on your body and won’t exacerbate any existing stressors.
+Cycling is a great way to exercise without going to the gym.
+It’s also a low-impact activity, so it’s easy on your body and won’t exacerbate any existing stressors.

-Long commutes can seriously impact our mental, emotional and physical health, but with the right strategies we for coping, we can stress less, save more money, and have a better commute.
-Drop us an e-mail and let us know what strategies you use to manage commute stress.
+Long commutes can seriously impact our mental, emotional, and physical health.
+But with the right strategies for coping, we can stress less, save more money, and have a better commute.
+Drop us an email and share your strategies for managing commute stress.